Effective internal communication is essential in every industry, but it is especially important in a retail environment.

-When communication is distributed in a consistent way, employees can gain a strong understanding of the communication process and know what to expect day-to-day.
+When you distribute communication in a consistent way, employees know what to expect day-to-day.

 One great way to create dependable communication is by assigning a single point person to employees.
 This means that employees will only receive updates and new information from one specific individual.
-A single point person gives employees someone to regularly rely on and turn to with clarifications or questions and ensures employees aren’t receiving contradictory instructions.
+With a single point person, employees have someone to regularly rely on and turn to with clarifications or questions.
+As a result, employees don’t receive contradictory instructions.

 A.S.
 Watson Benelux Case Study